i-Cell-Mobilsoft-Open-Source/ngx-code-guard/README.md

 -   [Usage](#usage)
 -   [Bugs, features, feedback](#bugs-features-feedback)

-This is an Angular schematic which aims to improve code quality in general by installing several useful code checkers, validators and and other automated dev tools.
+This is an Angular schematic which aims to improve code quality by installing and configuring several useful code checkers, validators and and other automated dev tools.

-The goal of this project is to collect all the best code quality control tools in one package, providing a way to seamlessly integrate them into any Angular app.
+The goal of this project is to put all the best code quality control tools into one package, providing a way to seamlessly integrate these into any Angular app.

 The package has been tested with Angular 7, 8 and 9.